Singapore's COVID-19 temperature scans and tracking leading the way

 The technology could be a sign of measures to come after the World Health Organisation urged countries to ramp up coronavirus testing.

-“We have not seen an urgent enough escalation in testing, isolation and contact tracing,” WHO director-general Tedros Adhanom Ghebreyesus said.
+“We have not seen an urgent enough escalation in testing, isolation and contact tracing,” WHO director-general Tedros Adhanom Ghebreyesus said this week.

 “You cannot fight a fire blindfolded and we cannot stop this pandemic if we don’t know who is infected.